-Meet Mame (Grandmother) Nogay Diop, one of the oldest participating members of CREATE!’s programs in Fass Koffe.
-Mame Nogay spent most of her life cooking over a traditional open fire for her family.
+Meet Mame (Grandmother) Nogaye Diop, one of the oldest participating members of CREATE!’s programs in Fass Koffe.
+Mame Nogaye spent most of her life cooking over a traditional open fire for her family.
 This meant long hours collecting wood in the forest and the rest of the day spent preparing and cooking a meal.
-However, things changed when Mame Nogay and the other community members of Fass Koffe participated in a village-wide improved cookstove training with CREATE!.
+However, things changed when Mame Nogaye and the other community members of Fass Koffe participated in a village-wide improved cookstove training with CREATE!.
 They had previously learned about the benefits of improved cookstoves, and now they wanted to bring this innovative technology to their kitchens.

 Saving Time Every Day